ahrimhan/ahrimhan.github.io/_pages/experience.md

   * Summer 2005, Lecturer, `Lecture for college professors: Design and Implementation for High Quality Software`, KAIST
-     * The college professors had visited our department to learn new technologies and theories, and I had a chance to give the lectures on Software Engineering courses such as `Object-Oriented design principles`, `Unified Modeling Language`, `refactoring`, and `design patterns`.
+     * The college professors had visited our department to learn new technologies and theories, and I had a chance to give the lectures on software engineering courses such as `Object-Oriented design principles`, `Unified Modeling Language`, `refactoring`, and `design patterns`.

   * Fall 2005 and Spring 2006, Teaching Assistant, `Introduction to Programming (CS101)` using JAVA, KAIST